Resources for department heads and unit directors - please visit for tips on how to generate department-wide reports.

 Yes.
 The PRO Team is coordinating a series of trainings and open workshops for any faculty interested in learning more about PRO 2.0.
 These trainings will be held in the Watson Library computer lab (Watson 419) and over Skype later this fall.

 Refresher Trainings: If you are interested, please sign up for a refresher training here.
 Refresher trainings will last 30 minutes.
-Check back soon to register for the Skype option as well.

 Open Workshops: PRO Team members will also be available to assist anyone who wants to work in PRO in our open workshops immediately following the training.
 Anyone can attend either the training, the workshop, or both.